Using your Redgate ID to activate your tools

 Managing your licenses in the customer portal

-You can access the details of your Redgate licenses by logging in to the customer portal
+You can access your licenses by logging in to the customer portal.

-You'll see the Supported products page.
+Once logged in, you'll see the Supported products page.
 This page shows a tile for every license that you have which has an active support subscription.
+You will see the expiration date and number of entitlements in use for each license.
+For bundled licenses, the entitlements will be split under the same card.

-License owners and admins are able to manage a license by selecting the license and clicking on the cog in the top right hand corner of the screen:
+License owners and admins are able to manage a license by selecting the license card and navigating to the Allocations and Permissions section.

 Managing license users

-If you're managing a product bundle, you'll notice that your license key is split into sub groups.
-For example, SQL Toolbelt will be presented in four sections; SQL Toolbelt (Backup), SQL Toolbelt (Desktop tools), SQL Toolbelt (Monitoring), SQL Toolbelt (Multi Script).
+If you're managing a product bundle, you'll notice that your license is split into sub groups.
+For example, SQL Toolbelt will be presented in three sections; Desktop Tools, Backup & Monitoring.

 Inviting a user

-To invite a user, enter their email address in the email field and click Send.
-They’ll receive an email saying they’ve been invited to use a product.
-You can also enter multiple email addresses to invite more than one user at a time.
+To invite a user, navigate to the licenses section and click on the license card.
+Then, enter their email address in the allocate a user field and click Allocate.
+They’ll receive an email notifying them they have been invited to use a product.
+You can enter multiple email addresses to invite more than one user at a time.

 Removing a user